mtumilowicz/java11-vavr-exception-handling/README.md

 * https://github.com/mtumilowicz/java11-vavr-either

 # project description
-1. suppose we have outer repository (to backup database) that we cannot modify and find method throws `EntityNotFoundException`:
+1. Suppose we have outer repository (to backup database) that we cannot modify.
+What is more - `find` method throws `EntityNotFoundException`:
     ```
     public class LegacyBackupUserRepository {